-LANDSCAPE SENSITIVITY
+POLICY ERCOL2: LANDSCAPE SENSITIVITY

-- A. Where development is proposed outside the existing development boundary of Earls Colne, it is expected to have regard to the findings and recommendations set out in the Earls Colne Landscape Character Assessment 2022.
-All proposals should demonstrate that: - the scale and character of the proposal respects the landscape, landscape features, streetscape, heritage assets and important spaces and views into and out of Earls Colne village (and particularly the Conservation Area); - ii. they will make a positive contribution to the local character of the area. - B. In areas outside the Earls Colne development boundary that are of high or medium/high landscape sensitivity (as identified in the Earls Colne Landscape Character Assessment 2022), a landscape and visual impact appraisal will be required where necessary and appropriate(4).
+- A. Within the Plan area, where new development is proposed beyond the existing development boundary of Earls Colne, it is expected to have regard to the findings and recommendations set out in the Earls Colne Landscape Character Assessment 2022.
+All proposals should demonstrate that: - i. the scale and character of the proposal respects the landscape, landscape features, streetscape, heritage assets and important spaces and views into and out of Earls Colne village (and particularly the Conservation Area); - ii. they will make a positive contribution to the local character of the area. - B. Within the Plan area, in those areas that are of high or medium/high landscape sensitivity (as identified in the Earls Colne Landscape Character Assessment 2022), a landscape and visual impact appraisal will be required where necessary and appropriate.
 This must demonstrate due regard to the particular sensitivities identified in the Landscape Character Assessment and ensure effective mitigation against likely harm.